All Episodes

 That's where the movies all are.

-Those are the ones that we're most aware of publicly.
+Those are the ones that we were most aware of publicly.

-If the population in California, Native population in California, dropped as much as we think it did, that would be as if every Native person in California Montana, North and South Dakota, Wyoming, Colorado, Nebraska, Kansas, Texas, New Mexico, Arizona vanished.
+If the population in California, native population in California, dropped as much as we think it did, that would be as if every native person in Montana, North and South Dakota, Wyoming, Colorado, Nebraska, Kansas, Texas, New Mexico, Arizona, vanished.

 As if they were all gone, all dead.